-- Computer Assisted Surgery To improve patient care and more accurately target treatment within the human body, we're developing new geometric models and algorithms for surgical training, planning, and analysis, including fast FEM models of medical intervention in soft tissues, new methods for dose planning, brachytherapy, new image registration techniques, and new planning algorithms for steering flexible needles.
+- Computer Assisted Surgery To improve patient care and more accurately target treatment within the human body, we're developing new geometric models and algorithms for automating surgical subtasks such as suturing and debridement using the da Vinci surgical robot.
+We are also developing models of soft tissues and new methods for dose planning, brachytherapy, and planning algorithms for steering flexible needles.

-- Automated Manufacturing To produce the high quality, rapidly evolving products of the future, we're establishing a science base for automated assembly by analyzing its basic components.
-We develop efficient geometric algorithms for feeding, fixturing, and grasping industrial parts.
+- Automated Manufacturing To produce the high quality, rapidly evolving products of the future, we're establishing a science base for automated order packing and assembly by analyzing its basic components.
+We develop efficient geometric algorithms for feeding, fixturing, and grasping 3D objects.

 - RAVEN Surgical Robotic System